 Debit and credit cards

 Austria is seeing a growing use of card ownership across all sectors of the population.
-In fact, card ownership jumped from 44% in 1996 to 86% in 2011.
+In fact, the Oesterreichische Nationalbank estimates that over 11 million debit cards and three million credit cards are currently in circulation in Austria.
 Similarly, in 2018, 44.3% of transactions were made using debit or credit cards.
 As in other countries, you will normally get an Austrian debit card when you open a bank account in the country.
 As such, nearly all Austrian residents have one.
 This is also because there are few limits on age, income, or other factors.

 Generally, Austrians use debit cards for purchases between €20 and €100.
 Because debit cards take money from your account as soon as you make a payment, Austrians prefer to use them for smaller payments.
 Conversely, credit cards are more common for larger payments.
 However, credit cards are not very popular with local Austrians.
 Nevertheless, if you have one, you will be able to use it in urban centers and at most restaurants and tourist areas.
 Normally, you can apply for a credit card through your bank, however, some Austrian banks issue one when you open a certain type of account.
 Like in other countries, Visa and MasterCard are the most popular credit cards in Austria.